• Skip to primary navigation

 • Red Wine - Can be substituted with extra beef broth or stock.

-• Crock Pot - Sear ribs in a pot on the stovetop and transfer to a crock pot.
+• Slow Cooker - Sear ribs in a pot on the stovetop and transfer to a crock pot.
 Saute the onions, carrots, and celery in the same pot, and then add the garlic and tomato paste.
 Deglaze the pan as directed and add this mixture to the slow cooker.
 Add in the fresh herbs, tomatoes, and beef broth.
 Cover and cook on high for 4-6 hours or low for 6-8 hours until tender.

 Nutrition